Ouro17/HackerRankSolutions/README.md

             // Your implementation here
         }

-        // Add as many method as you need
+        // Add as many methods as you need
     }
 }
 ```